PetToyCo/elizabeth_ProxyServer/README.md

 ### Running Tests
 To run the Jest suite:
-From the root directory: npm test
+From the root directory: npm run test

 To run the specRunner suite:
 From the root directory: npm start